matisboualam/pycopo-doc-web/source/pycopo_theory.md

 (top_page-target)=
-# The theory behind pycopo modules
+# The theory behind Pycopo

+## the composite

+Before going any further, let's define what we will need to have in order to use pycopo:

+  + The whole process is based on the monocular vision, so obviously we will start with a camera.
+  + A set of Aruco markers big enough to be detected.
+The marker size depends on the average distance of work (sides of 15mm for a work distance of 75 cm seems to be a good starting point).
+  + Finally, our object we'll define as our composite.

+>**Warning**
+>The geometry of the object needs to have plane faces on which we'll stick our Aruco markers.
+This requirement is essential to the good detection of the markers!

 ## pinhole_camera_model

 <br>

-**The pinhole_camera_model** modelise a camera by perspective projection.
-It transforms a 3D point expressed in its own referential into a 2D point expressed in the image plan.
+**The pinhole_camera_model** models a camera by perspective projection.
+It establish the link between the 3D point expressed in its own referential into a 2D point expressed in the image plan.

-The transformation is caracterised according to 2 types of parameters:
+The transformation is characterised according to 2 types of parameters:
 + The internal camera parameters, which are
-    * principal point offset.
+    * the principal point offset.
-    + distortion coefficient from the lens.
+    * the distortion coefficient from the lens.
 + The external parameters which correspond to the rotation matrix and translation vector that rely the two referentials.
-These external parameters are the key to the pycopo.pose_estimate() function
+These external parameters are the key to the pose estimation function.

 <p align="center">
     <img src="_images/modèle_sténopé.jpg"  width="80%" height="80%">